-ViaSat is an innovator in broadband technologies and services, including satellite and wireless networking application and secure networking systems, products and services.
+ViaSat is an innovator in broadband technologies and services, including satellite and wireless networking applications and secure networking systems, products and services.
 We manufacture or contract to manufacture a variety of advanced end-to-end satellite and other wireless communication systems and ground networking equipment and products.
 We have determined that the Rule applies to our business because necessary conflict minerals are contained in our products.

 Therefore, in accordance with the Rule and Form SD, we have conducted, in good faith, a reasonable country of origin inquiry ("RCOI") with our suppliers that was reasonably designed to determine whether any conflict minerals in our products originated in the Democratic Republic of Congo ("DRC") or an adjoining country (collectively, "Covered Countries") or are from recycled or scrap sources.
-Based on our RCOI, we had reason to believe that, in calendar year 2014, necessary conflict minerals contained in our products may have originated in the Covered Countries, and had reason to believe that such necessary conflict minerals may not be from recycled or scrap sources, we have conducted due diligence on the source and chain of custody of those conflict minerals.
+Based on our RCOI, we had reason to believe that, in calendar year 2015, necessary conflict minerals contained in our products may have originated in the Covered Countries, and had reason to believe that such necessary conflict minerals may not be from recycled or scrap sources.
+Therefore, given the possibility that necessary conflict minerals in our products may have originated from Covered Countries and may not be from recycled or scrap sources, we have conducted due diligence on the source and chain of custody of those conflict minerals.